 We eliminate waste by keeping packaging products in use for as long as possible.
-We can 'close the loop' for customers in 14 days by recycling packaging into new products quo and support customers in the drive for a
+We can 'close the loop' for customers in 14 days by recycling packaging into new products

-We find a better way We empower our designers to challenge the status
+We find a better way

 Net-positive recycler

 During the past year, we collected, sorted, reprocessed, managed or transported c.
 6 million tonnes of material for recycling.
 This is more waste material recycled than the total volume of packaging we sold.